 Elevation: 7,580 ft

-The best way to approach this peak is from the Crooked Fork Road (#595) where it crosses the Crooked Fork.
-Follow the trail (#35) up the creek to the saddle SE of Granite and then go through open woods towards the peak.
+The best way to approach this peak is from the Crooked Fork Road/FS-595 where it crosses the Crooked Fork.
+Follow the trail/FST-35 up the creek to the saddle southeast of Granite Peak and go through open woods toward the peak.
 As you get closer, you will find that the top is a serrated crest of pinnacles.
-The chief one is about 40 feet high, and requires steep Class 3 scrambling to the base of the final block, where an extremely exposed Class 4 “pull-up” ledge move is required up the last 10 feet to attain the peak (I could not make the move).
-So Granite is a difficult peak to summit.
+The chief one is about 40 feet tall and requires steep Class 3 scrambling to the base of the final block, where an extremely-exposed Class 4 “pull-up” ledge move is required up the last 10 feet to attain the peak.
+I could not make the move.
+Granite Peak is a difficult peak to summit.